| The Week That Was March 27, 2004

 closely watched because of its potential impact on EPA regulatory policies,

+food safety requirements and toxic tort litigation.
 Report Suggests Long-Term Cancer Link for Dioxin Exposure: A new report

 from the Institute of Medicine (IOM) suggests that exposure to dioxins